-There are a number of local outfitters in Déline.
-Trips to Saoyú-?ehdacho National Historic Site, fishing on Great Slave Lake and the Great Bear River and sports hunting in the GBLW can be arranged, as well as custom trips intended for specific purposes such as research and monitoring and environmental education.
-Finally, Déline has several heavy equipment operators able to provide a variety of support services.
+There are a number of local outfitters in Dél_lnę.
+Trips to Saoyú-?ehdacho National Historic Site, sport fishing on GBL and the Great Bear River and sports hunting in the GBLW can be arranged, as well as custom trips intended for specific purposes such as research and monitoring and environmental education.
+Finally, Dél_lnę has several heavy equipment operators able to provide a variety of support services.
+The Dél_lnę Land Corporation is a part-owner of Plummer's Arctic Lodges which offers sport fishing, sport hunting and ecotourism ventures on Great Bear Lake.